mauriciopoppe/blog/site/content/notes/computer-science/data-structures/memtable-sstable.md

 }
 ```

-To read values for an arbitrary combination of labels we need to find for each label the
-values pointed by it which can be done through a dictionary (hashmap) that maps a single
-label to all the possible entries that have the label.
-While we can compute this on read
+To find entries by label(s) we can iterate the linked list starting from `head` until `tail` collecting
+entries that match our labels in `O(n)` where `n` is the size of the linked list.
+To improve the performance
+of a query we can use an index that maps a label to the locations of entries, this speeds up the find operation
+by `O(k)` where `k` is the max number of entries mapped to a label, the tradeoff is space
-we can also pay the penalty to build the mapping on write.
+and the fact that we have to update the index on every write.

 With the above we got values for single labels, for multiple labels we combine the results
 by doing an intersection.